-Check out the ‘mud maps’ for reference of walks and don’t blame me if you get lost, its an adventure!
+Check out the ‘mud maps’ for reference of walks and please don’t blame me if you get lost, its an adventure!
 No injuries please; we do have the RFDS medical chest if need be.

 There are no deadly poisonous snakes on Percy Is. but please be advised that:-

-1) The daytime ‘skinny snake’ is one of two types of Collared Whip Snake ; sunbathing or scurrying across the path.
+1) The daytime ‘skinny snake’ is a Collared Whip Snake ; sunbathing or scurrying across the path.
 Not aggressive but could bite if surprised in the leaf litter and it perceived threatened in that situation.
 Worst case scenario will be a need for anti-histamine pills from the RFDS Medical Chest at the Homestead (ch:73)

-2) The night time snakes being approximately one meter long are but both deadly for baby birds and reptiles:-
+2) The night time snakes being approximately one meter long, not a problem for us, but both deadly for baby birds, eggs and reptiles:-

 a) Spotted Python and the